Easy Veggie Fried Rice

 We cook large quantities of rice on a regular basis and that means there are often leftovers in our refrigerator.
 This super simple Veggie Fried Rice recipe is a great way to use up that leftover rice!

-We make a lot of rice during the week to use in stir-fries and other dinner recipes.
-I cook at least one pot of it weekly in my rice steamer to serve with Tofu Teriyaki, Sweet and Sour Stir Fry Veggies, and other Asian-inspired meals.
+We make a lot of rice during the week to use in veggie stir-fries and other dinner recipes.
+I cook at least one pot of it weekly in my rice steamer to serve with Tofu Teriyaki, Sweet and Sour Stir Fry Veggies, and other vegan Asian-inspired meals.

 That means that on any given day, there is either a pot steaming on my counter or there’s leftover rice in the refrigerator which makes pulling together a fresh batch of vegan fried rice a breeze.